50 words project

-Here you can find a set of learning activities to accompany the 50 Words map.
-These are designed for students of all ages and can be used at home or in the classroom.
+Here you can download a pdf file of learning activities to accompany the 50 Words map.
+These are designed for students of all ages and can be used at home or in the classroom

-Project team: Chief Investigators Professor Rachel Nordlinger and Associate Professor Nick Thieberger, Project Officers Dr Jill Vaughan and Allyra Murray.
+Project team: Chief Investigators Professor Rachel Nordlinger and Associate Professor Nick Thieberger, Project Officers Dr Bill Forshaw and Allyra Murray.
 Resourced by the Research Unit of Indigenous Language and supported by the ARC Centre of Excellence for the Dynamics of Language.

 Site design and development was by Dr Marco La Rosa and the code is available below.
 You will find instructions there for reusing the code if you want to build a similar project with different geography.